nimnes/geonews/README.md

-geonews
+GeoNews
 =======

-Mapping news from Russian mass media to map
+Mapping news from Russian mass media to map.